 The Governing Body takes seriously their responsibility under Section 175/157 of the Children Act 200 to safeguard and promote the welfare of children, and to work to together with external agencies.

-Keeping Children Safe In Education: Part Two: The Management of Safeguarding – the responsibility of Governing Bodies, Proprietors and Management Committees- 5th September 2016.
+Keeping Children Safe in Education: Part Two: The Management of Safeguarding – the responsibility of Governing Bodies, Proprietors and Management Committees (September 2018).

 The Head teacher and Governors of the College will seek to fully support the role and responsibilities of the Designated Safeguarding Lead for child protection through ensuring that:

-• To ensure Safer Recruitment checks are carried out (DBS) on all staff and volunteers.
+- Ensure Safer Recruitment checks are carried out (DBS) Disclosure, Barring Service for all staff and volunteers;

-• Staff receive Statutory Guidance; Part One: Safeguarding Information for All Staff (Department Of Education September 2016).
+- All staff are aware of their statutory responsibilities with respect to safeguarding.
+All staff receive Statutory Guidance; Part One: Safeguarding Information for All Staff (Department Of Education September 2018).